Integrated Policy Roadmap for Sustainable Media Ecosystem

 Empirical Contributions

-Achieved 99.50% verification accuracy through cross-validation with original data, demonstrating academic credibility.
-Conducted complete population analysis of 3,126 records without sampling error, and made all data and code publicly available for independent verification.
+Cross-validation with original data yielded 99.50% verification accuracy.
+The analysis covers the full population of 3,126 records (zero sampling error), and all data and code are publicly available for independent verification.

 Policy Implications